It’s not uncommon for kids to have this thought: “I don’t want to grow up!”

 Now, you’re on your own, living in your first apartment or heading off to college, and suddenly new responsibilities big and small are breathing down your neck.

-This article breaks down some of the most important lessons on “how to adult,” with resources to make this transition into being a grown up a little less challenging.
+This article breaks down some of the most important lessons on “how to adult,” from the simple yet essential (like cleaning your house or cooking a nutritious meal) to the challenging yet rewarding (making new friends or balancing your budget).
+There are plenty of resources along the way to make this transition into being a grown-up a little less challenging.

 Adulting 101: What is it and why does it matter?